Multi-Sound-Source Localization Using Machine Learning for Small Autonomous Unmanned Vehicles with a Self-Rotating Bi-Microphone Array: Simulation and Experimental Results

 Audio Array Toolbox~\cite{Donohue2009} is used to establish an emulated rectangular room using the image method described in~\cite{allen1979image}.
 The robot was placed in the origin of the room.
-The sound sources and the microphones are assumed omni-directional and the attenuation of the sound are calculated per the specifications in Table\emph{ {}~}\ref{tab:Room specifications}.
-A number of recorded speech signals available at~\cite{Corpus} were used as sound sources to test the technique.
-Different number of sound sources were placed at various azimuth and elevation angles at a fixed distance of 5 m and the ITD signal was recorded by the rotating bi-microphone array with mics separated by a distance of $0.18$ m (which is approximate distance between the ears of a human).
-The sound sources were separated by at least $20^{o}$ in azimuth and atleast $10^{o}$ in elevation.
-The ITD value was calculated and recorded every $1^{o}$ of rotation.
-Noise with a variance ($\sigma_{noise})$ of $0.001$ was added to this ITD signal for the simulations in order to account for sensor noise.
-These simulations were run on a high performance cluster named Joker\cite{Joker}.
+The sound sources and the microphones are assumed omnidirectional and the attenuation of the sound are calculated per the specifications in Table\emph{ {}~}\ref{tab:Room specifications}.
+Fig.~\ref{fig:Sound-source-locations} shows the simulation setup with the robot placed at the origin and the four sound sources placed at different azimuth and elevation angles.

-Numerous experiments were also conducted using a robotic platform in an indoor environment with $RT60=670$~ms, as shown in Figure~\ref{fig:Experimental-setup}.
-Figure~\ref{fig:Impulse-response} shows the impulse response of the room.
-The sound sources were kept at a distance of about $1$ to $1.5$ m from the center of the robot.
+A number of recorded audio signals available at~\cite{Corpus} were used as sound sources to test the technique.
+Different numbers of sound sources were placed at various azimuth and elevation angles at a fixed distance of $5\,\text{m}$ and the ICTD signal was recorded by the rotating bi-microphone array with mics separated by a distance of $0.18$ m.
+The sound sources were separated by at least $20^{o}$ in azimuth and at least $10^{o}$ in elevation.
+The ICTD value was calculated and recorded every $1^{o}$ of rotation.
+Zero-mean noise with a variance ($\sigma_{noise})$ of $0.001$ was added to this ICTD signal in simulations to account for sensor noise.